Tax Audit

 Financial statements, tax returns, and supporting documents are part of the scope of an income tax audit in India.

-- Financial Statements include balance sheets, cash flow statements, and profit & loss statements.
+• Financial Statements include balance sheets, cash flow statements, and profit & loss statements, all of which are prepared as part of professional Accounting Services.

-- Tax Returns include income, expenses, deductions, and tax payments declared in Tax Returns.
+• Tax Returns include income, expenses, deductions, and tax payments declared therein.

-- Supporting Documents include invoices, receipts, contracts, and other documents supporting financial statements.
+Supporting Documents include invoices, receipts, contracts, and other documents that support the financial statements.

 Components of Turnover for Tax Audit